loopdash/loopdash/src/glossary/backend.md

 title: Backend - Loopdash
 h1: Backend
 h2: What does it mean?
-summary: Backend in Wordpress refers to the server-side of the platform where the core functionality and data management of the website is handled.
+description: Backend in Wordpress refers to the server-side of the platform where the core functionality and data management of the website is handled.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly